Rocket League has a huge problem with Packet Loss, so let's get on top of it for you.

 How To Fix Rocket League Packet Loss

 Following is a selection of different solutions for ongoing Packet Loss problems in Rocket League.
 Remember that we can't necessarily fix everything for you, though, so if what we take you through here doesn't work, then please make sure to contact Psyonix Support for additional assistance.
 For now, though, let's get to the fix...

 Make Sure That You Have A Reliable Network Connection

 You first need to make sure that your internet and network connection is reliable, fast, and that it is functioning fine.
 Here's how to check:

 - Restart your modem.

 - Make sure that your system has not lost connection.

 - Unplug the LAN cable, and plug it back in again.

 - Do the same with your modem's connection to the wall.

-- If none of the above works, you may need to replace your modem or upgrade your system.
+If none of the above works, you may need to replace your modem or upgrade your system.
 We know, it sucks, but it may be your only option once you have tried the steps outlined above.